VitaVic/VitaVic.github.io/README.md

 # Fwiendly is a website to buy fwiendly stickers.
-The MVP, however, will just be a landing page with a way to enter your email once the stickers are avaible.
+The MVP, however, will just be a landing page with a way to enter your email once the stickers are available.

 ## Things to note: